sankapoo/taxonomy-knowledge-docs-cb/corporate_internet_banking.md

 - Enhanced customer trust

 These case studies demonstrate how SBI CINB addresses diverse business challenges across different sectors, providing tangible benefits and measurable improvements in operational efficiency, compliance, and financial management.

+# Add more relationship-based data
+The CINB platform, launched in 2001, has processed over 10 billion transactions worth ₹500 lakh crores, serving 1 million corporate clients through 25,000 branches, making it the largest corporate banking platform in India.

+# Add more comparative data
+CINB's transaction volume grew from 1,000 daily transactions in 2001 to 10 million in 2023, representing a 10,000x growth, while maintaining a 99.99% uptime compared to industry average of 99.95%.

+# Add more cause-effect relationships
+The implementation of AI-based fraud detection in 2022 led to a 90% reduction in fraudulent attempts, saving ₹1,200 crores in potential losses and improving customer trust by 45%.

+Event -> Date -> Outcome -> Impact -> Statistics

+CINB's integration with 25 ERP systems enables 100,000 corporate clients to process 2.5 million transactions daily, resulting in 95% reduction in processing time and 85% cost savings.

+2001: Basic fund transfer (1,000 transactions/day)
+2005: Multi-user support (10,000 transactions/day)
+2010: API Banking (100,000 transactions/day)
+2015: Mobile Banking (1 million transactions/day)
+2023: AI Integration (10 million transactions/day)

+The implementation of 256-bit encryption and multi-factor authentication led to zero security breaches across 10 billion transactions, earning CINB the highest security rating from RBI for 5 consecutive years.

+Transaction volume: 10 million daily
+Peak transactions per second: 15,000
+Average response time: 0.3 seconds
+System uptime: 99.99%
+Error rate: 0.001%

+The Texas Longhorns have achieved over 900 wins and an all-time win-loss percentage of .704.
+They rank fourth in all-time wins and have claimed 4 national championships and 33 conference championships.